akshayrdeodhar/trillian/README.md

 Enter names of player, choice of color

-Moves specified as [a-h][1-8]-[a-h][1-8] (initial square and final square. this works for castling too)
+Moves specified as [a-h][1-8]-[a-h][1-8] (initial square and final square.
+This works for castling too)

-Promotion of pawn spawns a seperate prompt
+Promotion of pawn spawns a separate prompt

-* entering 'C' and 'c' quickstarts a single player game as white or black respectively
+* entering 'C' and 'c' quick-starts a single player game as white or black respectively

 ## The Program